 If your passwords are recorded as text stings and are not masked in tests, make sure the Tools > Options > Engines > Recording > Record text input into simple editors as option is set to SetText (the default value).

 You can use the third-party SecureStringStorage script extension that allows storing and reading data from an SH1 encrypted file.
-You can download the extension and see the example of working with it here:
+You can see the example of working with it here:

 You can pass secure data as command line arguments to TestComplete and then get the command line arguments from tests using the